csiro-data-school/git-rstudio/_episodes/06-first-repo.md

 {: .discussion}

-For this we use `.gitignore` files.
-Example:
+For this we use `.gitignore` files that tell Git to ignore certain files.
+For example, the contents of the `.gitignore` file created when we started the project:

 ```
-# ignore R binary files
-*.RData
-# ignore .exe files
-*.exe
+.Rproj.user
+.Rhistory
+.RData
+.Ruserdata
 ```

+This tells Git to ignore any files that match those names in the same folder as the `.gitignore` file.
+These are all files that RStudio might create while you are working but contain data that most people do not want to save permanently in a repository.
-> ## Challenge 3
+> ## Challenge 5
 >
 > Make a new file called `my-personal-notes.txt`.
 Add some content to the file that describes your feelings about Git so far...
+> What happens in the Git Status pane when you save the file?
 >
-> Since you might not want these comments seen by collaborators, make sure it is ignored by git
+> Since you might not want these comments seen by collaborators, make sure it is ignored by git by
+> adding the file path to `.gitignore`.
+> What happens in the Git Status pane after you save the `.gitignore` change?
 >
 > > ## Solution to Challenge 3
 > >
-> > By adding the path `my-personal-notes.txt` to the `.gitignore` file, your personal thoughts about Git won't be added to any snapshots.
+> > The file `my-personal-notes.txt` should appear in the Git Status pane as untracked when you change
+> > it for the first time.
+> >
+> > When you add it to `.gitignore` it will no longer appear in the Git Status pane.
 > {: .solution}
 {: .challenge}